vnmakarov/mum-hash/README.md

   * This has a tiny impact on mum hash performance
 * I posted performance results for more fresh CPUs (i7-8700K, Power9, and APM X-Gene CPU Potenza A3)
 * I also added performance results for a new hash, [**Meow hash**](https://github.com/cmuratori/meow_hash)
-  * Meow hash is based on usage of x86-64 AES insn
+  * Meow hash is based on usage of x86-64 AES insns
   * Meow hash is the fastest hash for very long keys but it is not suitable for hash tables
     * Meow is too slow for most hash table cases
+    * Meow can be used **only for x86-64**
-    * Meow hash requires **aligned data** because AES insn needs aligned data
+    * Meow hash requires **aligned data** because AES insns needs aligned data
 * **MUM PRNG performance was improved**
   * A performance bug (preventing inlining of code specialized for different architectures) was fixed
 * **MUM-512 performance was improved**
-  * The same performance bug was fixed
+  * The same performance bug was fixed but in a different way

 # MUM Hash
 * MUM hash is a **fast non-cryptographic hash function**